-All NTN samples that are analyzed are filtered (as of January 2020 WI/WD change).
-If possible, two 60 mL bottles of filtrate are collected; the first for the analytical sample and the second for an archive sample (if sample volume is sufficient).
-This archive bottle is marked with a yellow sticker and stored frozen.
-Samples must be analyzed for all NTN parameters unless there is insufficient volume to do so, in which case the sample is designated as a wet, incomplete (WI) sample.
-All samples less than 28 mL are syringe filtered (as opposed to 47 mm disc filter) due to the small volume of sample.
-Samples between 4 and 13mL (Wet Incomplete = WI) original volume will be syringe filtered and diluted to 15 mL so that they can be analyzed for all parameters except pH and conductivity.
-Samples between 14 and 27 mL will have 8 mL poured off for pH/conductivity and the remaining 6 - 19 mL is syringe filtered and diluted to 15 mL total (Wet Dilute =WD).
-If the sample volume is ≥ 15 mL after filtering it will not be diluted.
-Samples with <4 mL (Trace) are not analyzed.
+All NTN samples (regardless of the volume) are filtered prior to analysis (as of January 2020 WI/WD change).
+For the fixed and forever archive sites, two 60mL bottles of filtrate are collected; the first for the analytical sample and the second for an archive sample (if sample volume is sufficient).
+This archive bottle is stored frozen.
+For all other NTN sites (unless part of a special study), a single 60 mL bottle is filtered, all analyses are completed, and then any remaining sample is logged into archive software and placed in the refrigerated archive.
+Samples will be analyzed for all NTN parameters unless there is insufficient volume to do so, in which case the sample is designated as a wet, incomplete (WI) sample.
+A WI sample will be analyzed for all parameters (on diluted sample) except pH and conductivity.
+See Table 3 for more information.
 The dilution of WI and WD samples allows analysis by FIA, ICP and IC for all NTN analytes.
-See Appendix F for a schematic diagram of the NTN sample analysis process based on sample volume.
+See Appendix E for a schematic diagram of the NTN sample analysis process based on sample volume.